Our shared heritage

 Our historic landscapes and buildings are essential links to the past and important touchstones for the future.
 Yet it can be challenging for everyone to connect with heritage.
 A lot of our historic fabric wasn’t designed with accessibility in mind.

 If people are to connect with heritage places and spaces, they need access, not just to the fabric, but to the stories and spirit of the place.
 This is why our work aims to improve access and create inclusive, sensory experiences.
-It opens up experiences to people of all ages and disabilities.
+It opens up experiences to people of all ages and abilities.

 Inclusive heritage means more access for more people and richer experiences for everyone.
 Wider access and sensory engagement with heritage has been at the heart of the Sensory Trust's work for over two decades.
 Our guidance, access reviews and sensory engagement techniques are designed to help heritage owners, managers and designers enrich their heritage experiences and open up access to the widest range of visitors.